smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-audio-pass-thru.md

 - The view should be copied as soon as `presentMicrophoneInputView` is called in order to prevent the developer from changing the properties of the view after they call the method.

 ## Potential downsides
-The author can not think of any downsides to this proposal.
+The author cannot think of any downsides to this proposal.

 ## Impact on existing code
 This would be a minor version change for each of the app libraries.